axibase/atsd/api/data/messages/delete.md

 The TTL interval is set with the `messages.timeToLive` setting on the [**Settings > Server Properties**](../../../administration/server-properties.md) page.
 The setting is specified in **seconds**.
 The default interval is `31536000` (`365 * 24 * 3600` = 1 year).

-To modify the TTL, open the **Settings > Configuration File** page or the the `/opt/atsd/atsd/conf/server.properties` file.
+To modify the TTL, open the **Settings > Configuration File** page or the `/opt/atsd/atsd/conf/server.properties` file.

 Calculate the new retention interval in seconds, for example 14 days is `14 * 24 * 3600 = 1209600`.